VVKMulukutla/event-management-service/README.md

      ```
    Replace `"events.csv"` with the path to your CSV file containing event data.

 Feel free to interact with the API using the provided endpoints.
-Let me know if you need any further assistance!

 ### Data Creation API
 - **Endpoint**: `/api/events`